-Having said this, it should be pointed out that in many markets today quality, narrowly defined as the reliability of product and service quality, is not the competitive weapon it once was.
+Having said this, it should be pointed out that in many markets today quality, narrowly defined as the reliability of products and services, is not the competitive weapon it once was.
 It is now expected as a given requirement and is considered an entry-level characteristic to the marketplace.

-These days the most progressive organizations are embarking on a journey of transformation towards total quality management (TQM) and this is coupled with its spread, from the manufacturing to the service sector and on to public services.
-Total quality management is an ever-evolving practice of doing business in a bid to develop methods and processes which cannot be imitated by competitors.
+These days, many organizations have had experiences with working on the transformation towards total quality management (TQM) and this is coupled with its spread, from the manufacturing to the service sector and on to public services.
 What is TQM?
-In simple terms, it is the mutual co-operation in an organization and associated business processes to produce value-for-money products and services which meet and hopefully exceed the needs and expectations of customers.
+In simple terms, it is the mutual co-operation of everyone in an organization and associated business processes to produce value-for-money products and services which meet and, hopefully, exceed the needs and expectations of customers.
+TQM is an ever-evolving practice of doing business in a bid to develop methods and processes which cannot be imitated by competitors.

 This chapter provides an overview of TQM and introduces the reader to the subject.
 Many of the themes outlined are explored later in the book.
 It opens by examining the different interpretations which are placed on the term 'quality'.
-It then examines why quality has grown in importance during the last decade.
-The evolution of quality management ('Co-ordinated activities to direct and control an organization with regard to quality': BS EN ISO9000 (2000)) is described through the stages of inspection, quality control, quality assurance and onwards to TQM.
+It then examines why quality has grown in importance during the last decades.
+The evolution of quality management ('Co-ordinated activities to direct and control an organization with regard to quality': BS EN ISO 9000 (2000)) is described through the stages of inspection, quality control, quality assurance and onwards to TQM.
 In presenting the details of this evolution the drawbacks of a detection-based approach to quality are compared to the recommended approach of prevention.
 Having described these stages the chapter examines the key elements of TQM - commitment and leadership of the chief executive officer (CEO), planning and organization, using tools and techniques, education and training, employee involvement, teamwork, measurement and feedback, and culture change.